markyoder/wasp_clone/waspcore/README.md

 ## Tree Node Pool
 The tree node pool coordinates access and storage to nodes.
 Nodes can be classified as inner and leaf nodes.
 Inner nodes can have children and represent a set of input.
-Leaf nodes always represent a token.
+Leaf nodes always represent a token, e.g., `key = 3.14159`

-E.g.,` key = 3.14159 `

 has the following hierarchy
 ```